BiaBiuta/Bachelor-s-Thesis/event-calendar/README.md

 `templates/admin/index.html`.
 This template extends `base/base.html` so the dashboard matches the rest of the site design while keeping the standard admin functionality.
 Edit this file if you want to tweak the dashboard further.

+## Clock entry scaling

+The clock entries page accepts an optional `scale` query parameter that multiplies the displayed hours.
+For example, visiting `/clock/entries/?scale=60` will render one minute of real time as one hour on the page.
+This can be useful when demonstrating the feature without waiting for long periods.